 10.38.8.3 Time efficient one-to-many ranging

 For some time-sensitive applications, e.g., virtual reality/augmented reality, it is useful to improve the time efficiency of the one-to-many ranging by allowing at most two responders to reply at different times within one ranging slot.
 The responders shall be capable of a fixed reply time of sufficient precision.
-The supported number of UWB MMS fragments (i.e., RSF and/or RIF) per ranging sub-round is limited to two fragments.
-Support of time efficient one-to-many ranging is optional
+The supported number of UWB MMS fragments (i.e., RSF and/or RIF and/or SYNC+SFD) per ranging sub-round is limited to two fragments.
+Support of time efficient one-to-many ranging is optional for both NBA MMS or UWB driven UWB MMS.

-As a ranging initialization message, the One-to-many Poll Compact frame with the Message Control field set to 0x90 or 0xA0 serves to enable the time efficient one-to-many SS-TWR from an initiator to multiple responders in the first ranging sub-round.
+As a ranging initialization message, the One-to-many Poll Compact frame with the Message Control field set to 0x90 or 0xA0 serves to enable the time efficient one-to-many MMS ranging from an initiator to multiple responders in the first ranging sub-round.
 Each ranging sub-round, except the last ranging sub-round, has two responders.
 The last ranging sub-round has either one or two responders.
 Where there are two responders scheduled in a ranging sub-round, the corresponding Start Slot Index fields shall be set to the same value; and the corresponding Time Shift Indication fields shall set to zero and one, respectively.
 Where there is only one responder scheduled in a ranging sub-round, the Start Slot Index field is used to indicate the slot index of the corresponding One-to-many Poll Compact frame, and the corresponding Time Shift Indication field shall set to zero.
 In the subsequent ranging sub-round, the One-to-many Poll Compact frame with the Message Control field set to 0x00 shall be used.

-In each ranging sub-round shown in Figure 42, during the ranging control phase, the responder with Time Shift Indication field set to zero may transmit a One-to-many Response Compact frame back to the initiator at the beginning of the ranging slot following the poll period.
+In each ranging sub-round shown in Figure 42 and Figure 43, during the ranging control phase, the responder with Time Shift Indication field set to zero may transmit a One-to-many Response Compact frame back to the initiator at the beginning of the ranging slot following the poll period.
 The responder with Time Shift Indication field set to one may transmit a One-to-many Response Compact frame back to the initiator at the beginning of the ranging slot following the first One-to-many Response Compact frame.
 When there is one responder scheduled in the last ranging sub-round, the ranging control phase is same as the basic operation of one-to-many MMS ranging.

 The UWB MMS packet format shall be as specified in clause 16.2.11 with fragments from responder one and responder two offset from the initiator's fragments by 400 and 800 RSTU respectively.

-Figure 42—Illustration of time efficient one-to-many MMS ranging
+Figure 42—Illustration of time efficient one-to-many NBA MMS ranging

+Figure 43—Illustration of time efficient one-to-many UWB driven UWB MMS ranging

+If another PHY is employed for control and reporting, the HRP UWB PHY MMS packet is recommended to include the initial SYNC and SFD fragment as specified in 16.2.11.